mathaim/stock-analysis/README.md

 ## Summary:
 The advantage of refractoring code is you make the process more efficient.
+We want to transform messy or complicated code into clean code is code that is easy to read, understand, and maintain.
 You can hedge minimize the risk of the program lagging or crashing, which is always important when doing data analysis.

-What are the advantages or disadvantages of refactoring code?
-How do these pros and cons apply to refactoring the original VBA script?
+Crashing isn't much of an issue with our data right now, but if we wanted to analyze thousands of stocks, we could do so easily with our refractored code.

+#need cons!!